Self-EvolveRec: Self-Evolving Recommender Systems with LLM-based Directional Feedback: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel LLM-driven code evolution framework, named~\proposed.
+In this paper, we propose~\proposed, a novel LLM-driven code evolution framework for automating the design of recommender systems.
 The main idea is to overcome the limitations of existing scalar metric-based code optimization by establishing a directional feedback loop that integrates qualitative critiques from a User Simulator with quantitative verification from a Model Diagnosis Tool.
-By doing so,~\proposed~significantly outperforms state-of-the-art evolutionary baselines based on NAS and LLM in both standard recommendation accuracy and multi-faceted user satisfaction.
-Moreover, we demonstrate the indispensability of our Diagnosis Tool - Model Co-Evolution strategy, which ensures that diagnostic criteria dynamically adapt to structural shifts, maintaining a grounded and reliable feedback loop throughout the process.
-Lastly, we show the potential of~\proposed~in practical industrial deployment, demonstrated by its robust adaptability across diverse initialization settings (from scratch to complex ensembles) and the functional reliability of the co-evolved Diagnosis Tool in accurately pinpointing structural deficiencies.
-In future work, we plan to address the computational overhead associated with the iterative training and evaluation of evolved models.
-We aim to explore more efficient evaluation protocols, such as predicting model performance directly from architectural descriptions using LLMs~\cite{jawahar2024llm}, to accelerate the evolutionary cycle.
+To ensure that this feedback loop remains valid as the recommendation pipeline evolves, we further introduce a Diagnosis Tool - Model Co-Evolution strategy that dynamically adapts diagnostic criteria to structural shifts in the codebase.
+Extensive experiments demonstrate that~\proposed~significantly outperforms state-of-the-art NAS and LLM-driven evolutionary baselines in both standard recommendation accuracy and multi-faceted user satisfaction, while also exhibiting robust adaptability across diverse initialization settings -- from scratch scenarios to complex ensembles -- relevant to practical industrial deployment.
+While our agentic evaluation deliberately decouples optimization-time and evaluation-time simulators, we acknowledge that fully validating user-centric improvements ultimately requires real-world A/B testing, which we leave for future deployment studies.